medhavi27/ASO-Web-App/documents/design-journey.md

  - SELECT members.name, events.title FROM members INNER JOIN members_and_events ON members_and_events.member_id = members.id INNER JOIN events on members_and_events.event_id = events.id;
  Shows eboard members who is attending their events and meeting requirements

- - SELECT members.name, donations.amount from members INNER JOIN donations on members.id = donations.member_id WHERE alumni = TRUE;
+ - SELECT * from donations;
- shows donations from alumni and details
+ shows donations and details

 ## PHP File Structure